PiotrJander/sik-achtung-die-kurve/README.md

 BACKLOG
+refactor from session_id to (socket, session_id); get socket from struct sockaddr add logging
+ConnectedPlayer would store struct sockaddr and its length

+ICEBOX
 pusta nazwa gracza jako ""
-streamUtils may not be used with sockets! refactor from session_id to (socket, session_id); get socket from struct sockaddr ConnectedPlayer would store struct sockaddr and its length test conversion hton check field order in structs add logging use poll in UDPWorker refactor game, add isInProgress(), don't return bool validate messages
+streamUtils may not be used with sockets! test conversion hton check field order in structs use poll in UDPWorker validate messages

 INTERFACES